qbleuse/RubiksCube/README.md

 It appears that when the cube is been trying to be solved for a very long time, the cube dislocate itself for no apparent reason.
+This bugs seems to happen at construction sometimes too.
 The bug not being a simple one to reproduce, it has been left as it is.
 If it ever happens,
 we advice you to restart, and apology for the inconvenience.